Connect with others who understand.

 • “The smell could be high proteins or just even what you’re eating.
 You can go to the pharmacy and buy a basic urine test to see if anything is off.”

-High protein levels in urine, also known as proteinuria, are common in people with kidney disease and lupus nephritis.
-Normally, glomeruli — tiny blood vessels in your kidneys — filter water and salts out of your blood but prevent larger particles like blood cells and proteins from passing through.
+High protein levels in urine (also called proteinuria) are common in people with kidney disease and lupus nephritis.
+Normally, glomeruli — tiny blood vessels in your kidneys — filter water and salts out of your blood while preventing larger particles like blood cells and proteins from passing through.

 2. Ammonia

-If your urine smells like cat pee or ammonia, it may be time to talk to your doctor or nephrologist.
-MyLupusTeam members have discussed this urine odor and the symptoms that accompany it.
+If your urine smells like cat pee or ammonia, it may be time to talk to your doctor.
+MyLupusTeam members have discussed this urine smell and the symptoms that come with it.

 “Strong ammonia smell in urine,” one member wrote.
 “Before getting prescribed Plaquenil, I often had sharp pains in my lower back and flank area accompanying flares.
-I also have had consistently small levels of protein in my urine, and recently they found red blood cells in my urine.”
+I also have had consistently low levels of protein in my urine, and recently, they found red blood cells in my urine.”

-A member responded, “I have protein and blood in my urine — had the flank pain also.
+One member replied, “I have protein and blood in my urine — had the flank pain also.
 They did a kidney biopsy and found I had lupus and stage 3B kidney disease.
 I’d ask your doctor to check your kidneys better.”

-• Lupus nephritis — Damaged kidneys can’t properly filter your blood, so they make less urine with a higher ammonium concentration.
+• Lupus nephritis — Damaged kidneys can’t filter your blood properly.
+When this happens, they may make less urine, and the urine can have more ammonia in it.

 • Urinary tract infection (UTI) — A bacterial infection in your bladder, kidneys, or urethra can make your urine smell like ammonia.

-• Kidney stones — These solid masses consist of ammonium and other excreted salts that can make your urine smell different.
+• Kidney stones — These solid masses are made of ammonium and other excreted salts that can make your urine smell different.

-If you’re experiencing abdominal pain or flank pain and peeing less than normal, plus your urine smells like ammonia, it’s best to make an appointment with your doctor.
+If your urine smells like ammonia and you also have abdominal pain or flank pain or are peeing less than normal, make an appointment with your doctor.

 3. Fruity or Sweet-Smelling Odor

 Does your urine smell fruity or sweet?
-It may be a sign of uncontrolled type 2 diabetes.
+If so, it may be a sign of uncontrolled type 2 diabetes.
 Studies show that between 5 percent and 15 percent of people with systemic lupus erythematosus (SLE) have diabetes.

 SLE interferes with your cells’ ability to use glucose for energy.
-As a result, your blood sugar levels increase, and your kidneys get rid of the excess sugar in your urine.
+As a result, your blood sugar levels increase, and your kidneys get rid of the excess sugar through your urine.
 If you’re living with SLE and notice that your urine smells sweet, it may be a sign that your blood sugar levels are too high.
-Your doctor can perform blood work to check your blood sugar and diagnose diabetes.
+Your doctor can order bloodwork to check your blood sugar and diagnose diabetes.

-Fruity-smelling urine is a telltale sign of diabetic ketoacidosis, a life-threatening condition that requires immediate treatment.
+If you’re also peeing more often than usual and your breath smells fruity, having urine that smells sweet may be a symptom of diabetic ketoacidosis.
+This condition can be life-threatening and requires immediate treatment.
 In diabetic ketoacidosis, your body can’t use glucose for energy, so it breaks down fat in your liver for fuel.
 This process creates ketones that are excreted in your urine, making it smell fruity.

-If your urine smells fruity and you’re experiencing any of the following symptoms, seek medical attention immediately:
+Get medical attention right away if your urine smells sweet and you’re experiencing any of the following symptoms:

 • Extreme thirst